 A group of Christian women in Australia write in to ask: “Dear Pastor John, we were discussing this topic in our small group tonight.
 When is it harmful for Christians to share their opinion on homosexuality on social media?
 How should Christians navigate this issue on Facebook specifically?
 Is there a benefit to expressing our opinions?
 It seems like when Christians do share opinions there seems little, if any, benefit, and it stirs up such negative responses.
 What do you think is our prerogative as Christians?
 Is it worth it?”

 But my answer demands that I get that on the table, because my answer is that mere expressing of opinions probably does little good.
 Opinions are in most people’s minds a dime a dozen.
-Everybody has an opinion.
-They are so common that they have little worth.
+Everybody has an opinion, and they are so common that they have little worth.
 So I am not eager to encourage Christians to go online and just let all their thoughts and feelings hang out with their opinions.

-So my answer to this group of women who have this rightful concern is, no. Don’t just spread opinions, but yes, do give careful, well-reasoned, biblically-saturated, well-informed, compassionate, Christ-exalting, humble convictions about the issues of our day.
+So my answer to this group of women who have this rightful concern is: No, don’t just spread opinions.
+But yes, do give careful, well-reasoned, biblically-saturated, well-informed, compassionate, Christ-exalting, humble convictions about the issues of our day.
 There is not enough of that.
-There is plenty of opinion, but there is not enough of that.
+There are plenty of opinion, but there is not enough of that.
 Then let the chips fall where they will.
 If you get criticized, you get criticized.
 If we stop speaking because we are afraid of criticism, of stirring up people’s slandering us, we will never communicate in any public forum.
 Don’t be intimidated by negative feedback.